 - Bath: Are bath products, such as a chair, tub and/or soap, for the baby provided?

-- Meals: Is there a chair provided for the baby to eat meals?
+- Meals: Are meals included and appropriate for your child’s age?
+Is there a chair provided for the baby to eat meals?
 How about utensils?

 - Cancellation Fee: As there might be a chance your child may get sick or it may not be as safe to travel, how much will it cost to cancel the room last minute?
 Does the ryokan make any exceptions when it comes to cancellation fees?

 Before Baby A was born, my husband and I were able to fit everything we needed into one small backpack (actually, the same one I use as a diaper bag now!) but with a baby things became a bit more complicated.
 We ended up taking about three bags, two of which were filled with things for Baby A (a lot of these things were already in my diaper bag):